willvieira/ms_STM-managed/manuscript/manuscript.md

 \end{aligned}
 $$

-Where $s$ is the proportion of mixed stands that are available (not disturbed) and where thinning is applied, per time step.
+Where $s$ is the proportion of undisturbed stands in state M where thinning is applied per time step.
 When $s=1$, $P(T|M) = 1$ and $P(B|M) = 0$.

-## Range shift analysis
+## Simulation analysis

-### Analysis of the transient dynamics after warming temperature
+### Analysis of the transient dynamics under warming temperature

-We used the spatially implicit version of the model at equilibrium with current climate conditions to test the effect of forest management on the short-term dynamics following warming temperature.
+We used the spatially implicit version of the STM at equilibrium with current climate conditions to test the effect of forest management on the short-term dynamics following warming temperature.
-To do so, we applied warming temperature and focused on the dynamics of the transient period of the four forest states until they reach the new steady state.
+To do so, we simulated an increase in temperature and focused on the dynamics of the transient period of the four forest states until they reach the new steady state.
-Steady state was considered as being reached when the difference between the current and previous state was inferior to $10^{-7}$ for 10 steps.
+Steady state was considered as being reached when the difference between two successive states prevalence was inferior to $10^{-7}$ for 10 consecutive steps.
-We characterized the transient dynamics over a gradient of annual mean temperature ranging from -2.61 to 5.07$^{\circ}$C.
+We characterized the transient dynamics over a gradient of annual mean temperature ranging from -2.61 to 5.07 $^{\circ}$C.
-This gradient of temperature simulates the forest ecotone from boreal dominant species to a temperate dominant composition and can be expressed as a straight line going from Montreal to Chibougamau, in Quebec, Canada.
+This gradient corresponds to the temperature range along the current temperate-to-boreal forest ecotone.
-While temperature varied, annual mean precipitation was fixed to the mean value extracted from the database (998.7 mm), as precipitation has relatively small effects on the model compared to temperature [@Vissault2020].
+While we simulated temperature changes, TAP was kept constant to the mean value extracted from the database (998.7 mm) beucase TAP has a relatively small effect on model outputs compared to MAT [@Vissault2020].
-For each initial temperature condition in the gradient, temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years; RCP4.5) and then remained constant until the model reached the steady state.
+Temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years) for a total increase of 1.8 $^{\circ}$C following the Representative Concentration Pathway (RCP) scenario of 4.5, and then remained constant until the model reached the steady state.
-As we use a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07$^{\circ}$C) instead of a real landscape, the RCP scenarios are based on the mean global projections [@IPCC2013].
+As we used a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07 $^{\circ}$C) instead of a real landscape, the RCP scenarios are based on the mean global projections [@IPCC2013].
-We further tested the RCP8.5 scenario, the response to forest management was roughly similar to RCP4.5, and the only change was the gradient position that shifted farther north due to a stronger effect of warming temperature.
+We further tested the RCP8.5 scenario, the response to forest management was qualitatively similar to RCP4.5, and the only change was the gradient position that was shifted towards colder temperatures due to a stronger effect of climate warming.

 We characterized the transient phase after warming temperature using five different metrics from @Boulangeat2018.
 The first two metrics are the asymptotic and initial resilience as measures of local stability derived from the Jacobian Matrix $J$ at the new equilibrium [@Arnoldi2016].